bhdicaire/visioStencils/README.md

 ![Visio documents](https://img.shields.io/badge/visio_documents-255-186ADE)

 # About
 This repository consolidate more than 3,100 Microsoft Visio artefacts that I have collected and used over the years.
 Your stencils and templates library does not have to be unique, everyone strives for consistency.
 Fork this repository and improve *your* library.
-Even better, send me an update :)
+Even better, send me an update :wink:

-> Obviously, I don't remember all the sources – refer to my [notes](Documents/notes.md) for more information.
-If you don't find something, try third party commercial shape vendors such as 3DN, NetZoom,Shape Source, or Visimation.
+Drawing scale should be set to 1”=10” which is the de facto industry standard for network VISIO shapes.

+> I try to keep my artefacts as _fresh_ as possible by manually accessing the vendors website on a regular basis.
+Refer to my [notes](Documents/notes.md) for more information.

 ## Structure
 ```